xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-an-xmtp-hello-world-app.md

 For simplicity, your "GM Bot" app enables you to send a preconfigured "gm" message (GM Bot) to an XMTP message bot that is programmed to automatically reply to an address it receives a message from.
 This makes it easy for you to immediately see the outcome of sending a message.

-The below code snippets does a few things:
+The code snippets below do a few things:
 1. Creates a `MessageList` component.
-2. Retrieves and stores message in `messages`
+2. Retrieves and stores message in `messages` array.
-3. Streams new messages from yourself + bot and displays them
+3. Streams new messages exchanged between you and the message bot and displays them.
    ```tsx title="App.tsx" showLineNumbers
    import React, { useEffect, useState } from "react";
    import "./App.css";